Eglinton railway station, Perth: Services

+Train services

 Eglinton station is served by the Yanchep line on the Transperth network.
 Services are operated by the Public Transport Authority.
 The line goes between Yanchep and Elizabeth Quay station in the Perth central business district, continuing south from there as the Mandurah line.
 Peak headways are five to ten minutes, dropping to fifteen minutes outside of peak and on weekends and public holidays.
 A train journey from Eglinton to Perth Underground takes approximately 45 minutes.
 It is projected that Eglinton station will have 4,792 boardings per day by 2031.